Go to shop!

 As for the DAS GBLS you can compare its whole system as a hybrid between a Systema PTW and a GBBR or Gas BlowBack Rifle.
 So it also locks shut like a Systema does, only thing is that its heavy recoil widens your grouping like seen from our data.

-Well, the fact is you can put all your money into it to make it perform better, which it will, but will never perform equally as good or better than the other systems.
+You could say what about an upgraded low-budget or mid-range AEG, how will that perform?
+Well, the fact is you can put all your money into it to make it perform better, which it will, but it will never perform equally as good or better than the other systems.
 This is because their built is inherently different compared to the higher range AEGs and as long as you have that freedom of your inner barrel and hop-up, you will never shoot any better with these airsoft guns.

 So our conclusion from these tests is quite simple: